 My Dog Can Hold It All Day…

 When we mention mid-day potty breaks to potential clients, I’ve heard so many people tell us “my dog can hold it all day”.
 Mine can too.
 She’s about 14 years old now and I’ve found out she has rather frequent bladder issues now that she’s gotten older.
-She’s been diagnosed with urinary crystals (she was treated with antibiotics for an infection) and now she’s on a special food.
-I’ve had the thought that I’m somehow responsible for this problem and I’ve often thought it would do her good (probably would have done her better if I’d started a long time ago) to let her out to potty more often.
+She’s been diagnosed with urinary crystals (she was treated with antibiotics for a UTI) and now she’s on a special food.
+Am I somehow responsible for this problem?
+I’ve often thought it would do her good (probably would have done her better if I’d started a long time ago) to let her out to potty more often.
 Even though she can ‘hold it for hours’….

-I confirmed up my suspicions about the medical (not even considering the emotional) benefits for her to have more frequent potty breaks – I did some research and here’s what I found:
+I confirmed up my suspicions about the medical (not even considering the emotional) benefits for her to have more frequent potty breaks – I did some research about “holding it all day” and … it’s NOT pretty.

 I got a little more depth in my investigation (some people would say this is my ‘dork’ side coming out) and here’s what I found: